Crafting a Great Lettre de Motivation

 When you're ready to write, put away your motivation letter example.
 Now, it's time to focus on your unique qualifications, goals, and most importantly, your motivations.

 The letter should be in the format of a standard professional business letter.
 Stick to just one page; if you write more than one, it will end up in the trash anyway.
-Make extra sure your contact information is correct, clear, and easy to find.
+Pay extra attention to ensure contact information is correct, clear, and easy to find.

 Make the first paragraph interesting enough to keep the reader reading to the end.
 Write in a friendly tone, but don't be too casual.
 Use excellent grammar and sentence structure.

 Vary sentence length but use more short sentences than long ones.
 Avoid too much complexity.
 You want it to be an easy read.
 You also want it to look like a professional adult wrote it!

 Instead of explicitly trying to make a case for why they should hire you, focus on proving your interest in the position and your motivation for seeking it.